keyvisions/json2xml/README.md

 # json2xml
 Vanilla transformation of JSON text into XML text without the use of JSON nor XML libraries.
-For example:
+For example, given

 ```json
 {